vgilabert94/ObjectDetection-OMR/README.md

 # Object Detection of handwritten music documents using deep learning (RetinaNET)

+Im going to train a model to detect objets in handwritten music documents.

 I used Anaconda with an enviorment named retina.
 Enter on this enviorment: `activate retina` and place ourselves in the folder that we are going to work with `cd C:/tfg`.
 In this folfer im going to install RetinaNET.